If you like the work I do on this blog, please consider supporting it via my Patreon.

 In addition to these pictures, you can also study the face view shown above, it was taken at the same time as these final check photos.

 Did you spot where I went wrong in the first set of photos?
 Are you ready to scour my final check photos above for errors and issues?
-I’ll share my checklist of issues to fix in the final chapter of this series on problem solving in a few days.
-I’ll also share the completed photos, and some thoughts and critique of the paint job as a whole now that I’ve had some time to reflect on it.
+You can review my checklist of issues in the next article in this series.